 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of eleven (11) points after all of the factors outlined above were tallied and scored.
-The other Counselor in Employee's competitive level received a total of ninety-one (91) points on their
+According to the CLDF, Employee received a total score of twenty (20) after all of the factors outlined above were tallied and scored.
+The other Art Teacher in Employee's competitive level received a total of seventy-two and a half (72.5) points on their CLDF, a score much higher than Employee's.
+Employee has not proffered any evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome.